getsentry/sentry-java/README.md

 If not provided, the port will default to `80`.

 ### HTTPS
-It is possible to use an encrypted connection to Sentry using HTTPS:
+It is possible to use an encrypted connection to Sentry via HTTPS:

     https://public:private@host:port/1